grafana/grafana/docs/sources/live/configuration.md

 ### Resource usage

 Each persistent connection will cost some memory on a server.
-Typically this should be about 50KB per connection at this moment.
-Thus a server with 1GB RAM is expected to handle about 20k connections max.
+Typically, this should be about 50 KB per connection at this moment.
+Thus a server with 1 GB RAM is expected to handle about 20k connections max.
 Each active connection will consume additional CPU resources since client and server send PING/PONG frames to each other to maintain a connection.

 And of course it will cost additional CPU as soon as you are using streaming functionality.
-The exact resource usage is hard to estimate since it heavily depends on Grafana usage pattern.
+The exact CPU resource usage is hard to estimate since it heavily depends on Grafana Live usage pattern.

 ### Open file limit